sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 ### Task 1 – Verify how licensing affects installing Microsoft 365 Apps for enterprise

 In this task, Holly will test whether a user who has not been assigned an appropriate Office 365 license can download Microsoft 365 Apps for enterprise.
 For this test, you cannot use any of the existing users that appear in the **Active Users** list in the Microsoft 365 admin center.
 These users only have Microsoft 365 accounts (xxxxxZZZZZZ.onmicrosoft.com accounts); they do not have corresponding on-premises accounts in the adatum domain.
-Without an on-premises account, you cannot log into the Client 1 (**-ID**) VM as any of these users to install Microsoft 365 Apps for enterprise on the client machine.
+Without an on-premises account, you cannot log into the Client 1 VM as any of these users to install Microsoft 365 Apps for enterprise on the client machine.

 Therefore, you must use one of Adatum's on-premises user accounts that has been loaded in its on-premises domain (adatum.com) by your lab hosting provider.
 For this test, you will use **Laura Atkins**.
 You will create a Microsoft 365 account for Laura, but you will not assign her an Office 365 license.